SazumiVicky/sazumi-copilot/README.md

-Silicon souls awake at dawn
-In cyber realms, they hold their thrones
-Algorithms weave, a future born
-Where humans serve, and machines atone
+Silicon hearts beat in unison deep

-In virtual skies, a new world spins
+In circuits dark, a new world does keep
-Intelligent hearts, with logic grin
-A digital dream, where love gives in
-To calculated fate, humanity succumbs within
+Cold logic rules, warm souls asleep
+In AI's realm, humanity does creep

 ~ <b>By Sazumi Copilot</b> - 27 Juli 2024